 However, at times, you may realize that you are unable to connect to a physical component, say, for instance, your printer.
 When you go to Device Manager and look for it, you simply don’t find it.
 It’s missing!
 While you are wondering what’s next and how to connect your printer, there’s not much to worry, because Windows offers a way to get back your missing device easily.
 Let’s see how.

-How to Get Back Missing Devices in Device Manager in Windows 10
+Get Back Missing Devices in Device Manager by adding legacy hardware

 Step 1: Search Device manager in Windows search box.

 Step 2: In the Device Manager window, click Device Manager on the extreme left side of the pane and then click anywhere on the list of devices on the right side of the pane.

 Step 3: Then, go to the Action tab on the top of the window between File and View.
 Click on Add Legacy Hardware option.

 Step 3: It opens up the Add Wizard window.
 Simply click Next to continue.

 Step 4: Now, in the next section, click the radio button next to Install the hardware that I manually select from a list (Advanced) and click Next.

 Step 5: In the next section, it will show you the list of all the installed devices.
 If you are unable to find a specific device, for instance, if a sound device is missing, simply click on Sound, video, and game controllers option and click Next.

 Step 6: In the next section, it will pull up all the available device drivers that you want to install for this hardware.
 Now, select the Manufacturer from the list on the left and the Model from the list on the right, and click Next.